jondawes/DelphixDevOpsDemo/README.md

 Update the follwing files with the correct addresses for your environment:
 - data_ops.sh - edit Variables section at the top fo the script as noted in the file
 - dxtoolkit2/dxtools.conf - Update hostname and ip_address with the public URL of your Delphic engine e.g.:
-    - "hostname": "uvo1ezo6orp6mrdjwzd.vm.cld.sr",
+    - `"hostname": "uvo1ezo6orp6mrdjwzd.vm.cld.sr",`
-	- "ip_address": "uvo1ezo6orp6mrdjwzd.vm.cld.sr",
+	- `"ip_address": "uvo1ezo6orp6mrdjwzd.vm.cld.sr",`

 ## Start MSSQL Environments

-Run the Datasource Sqlserver > Sqlserver_start pipeline in Jenkins to ensure MSSQL environments are available.
+Inside the Cloudshare environment run the Datasource Sqlserver > Sqlserver_start pipeline in Jenkins to ensure MSSQL environments are available.

+## Open lab environments
+Ideally you want to have the following screens prepared for the runthrough:
+- a terminal with this repositorty checked out and up to date
+- This GitHub reposiroty in a browser on the Actions tab
+- Delphix Engine management interface
+- Delphix Engine self service interface
+- Developer VM with DBeaver open and SQL consoles pre-configured with SQL commands for the GH DB
+- Optionally the SQL Server Target VM to show the drive mount process with the Disk Management MMC

 ## DBeaver setup